Issues and updates

 350+ hard pass/fail checks across your code and your site, correlated with the third-party tools you already use.
 Seeing every signal together catches issues a single tool would miss, and regressions before your users notice.

 It's all there the moment the app opens: current health, what changed since the last scan, and what needs fixing first.
 Every tool you've connected feeds in right alongside it.
-No tabs to flip.
 No dashboards to stitch together.

 Background scans push notifications when something changes.
 Every alert opens into a full dossier.

-Sparklines on the overall score and each category.
+The issue and update cards carry their own trend lines.
 See what's improved and what's slipped since your last scan.

 The dashboard is the overview.
 These are the close-ups.
-A purpose-built view for traffic, search, security, and deploys, with context raw integration data can't give you on its own.
+Purpose-built views for traffic, search, deploys, and alerts, each with context that raw integration data can't give you on its own.

 Recent GitHub Actions runs, release status, and deploy-correlated regressions in one timeline.

-Unified activity feed of every scan, deploy, uptime incident, and anomaly across the project.
+A unified feed of every scan, deploy, uptime incident, and anomaly across the project, day by day.

 Pending dependency updates across npm, pip, composer, cargo, and go.
 Severity, breaking-change risk, and post-fix verification tracked over time.

 A scan is only useful if you act on it.
-SiteCMD pulls every finding into one list, opens each with full context and a ready-to-send fix prompt, then keeps watching so the same problem doesn't ship twice.
+SiteCMD pulls every finding into one list, each with a ready-to-send fix prompt, then keeps watching so the same problem doesn't ship twice.

 Scanning is just the start.
 SiteCMD keeps every scan in your local history, diffs new scans against old ones, exports reports for stakeholders and pipelines, and rolls everything up across every site you manage.